randseay/randseay.github.io/_posts/blog-posts/2015-09-08-forms-with-react.markdown

 deck: "It can be tricky to handle elaborate form features such as repeatable sections and context-sensitive hiding or showing.
 Here is one approach using React."
 ---

 [React's form documentation](https://facebook.github.io/react/docs/forms.html) focuses on basic properties and outlines the differences between *controlled* and *uncontrolled* components within forms, but composing more advanced forms is left up to the imagination of the developer<!--more-->.
+What's more is that React is all about *one-way data flow down the component heirarchy*, which can be challenging to reconcile in form management.
+There is form creation to deal with, as well as form submission.
+This article will focus on form creation, an will not address handling form submissions in React.
 The majority of one-off contact forms could be handled as a single component &mdash;`<Form />`, for instance.

 <figure class='code'>
 {% highlight js %}